-It is because of the absolute certainty of our resurrection from the dead, when we shall be clothed with a new body, like unto Christ's glorious, resurrected body of flesh and bone, that Paul devoted a whole chapter, to the important issue of the resurrection of the dead.
+It is because of the absolute certainty of our resurrection from the dead, when we shall be clothed with a new body, like unto Christ's glorious, resurrected body of flesh and bone, that Paul devoted a whole chapter to the important issue of the resurrection of the dead.

 The Corinthian Christians had become sceptical of this teaching, causing Paul to detail the whole counsel of God in this area, together with the good news of the gospel of grace, which promises eternal life to all who believe on the Person and Work of Jesus Christ, for the forgiveness of sins and life everlasting.

-Step by step, Paul opened the truth, to these confused Christians, and answered all the questions that had caused these believers to doubt the legitimacy of the bodily resurrection.
-He used historical evidence, logical arguments, theological grounds and practical reasoning to show that the resurrection of the dead was a major part of God's amazing plan of salvation, for the redemption of mankind.
+Step by step, Paul opened the truth to these confused Christians, and answered all the questions that had caused these believers to doubt the legitimacy of the bodily resurrection.
+He used historical evidence, logical arguments, theological grounds, and practical reasoning to show that the resurrection of the dead was a major part of God's amazing plan of salvation, for the redemption of mankind.

-Paul laid out the moral value of the resurrection, and explained the type and glory of the body, that those who believe in Him, will one day inhabit.
+Paul laid out the moral value of the resurrection, and explained the different types of bodies there are, and the degrees of glory that those who believe in Him will one day reach.
 He reminded them that they were born into this world in a physical body, but that by faith in Christ, they would receive a new, perfect, heavenly body, like unto His glorious Body.

 We are encouraged to be fruitful in our earthly toil and to fulfil the good work that God has given us to do, during our sojourn on earth.
-Let us never doubt God's word, but rejoice to follow Paul's exhortation, to fulfil our calling enthusiastically, and to remain occupied at all times, in the Lord's work, knowing that our toil is not fruitless in the Lord.
+Let us never doubt God's Word, but rejoice to follow Paul's exhortation, to fulfil our calling enthusiastically, and to remain occupied at all times in the Lord's work, knowing that our toil is not fruitless in the Lord.

 The day is fast approaching when we will be clothed in our resurrection bodies, for when we see Him we shall be like Him.
-Praise God that we DO have a sure hope and an eternal inheritance, that was laid up for us in heaven, from the moment that we placed our trust in Christ.
+Praise God that we DO have a sure hope and an eternal inheritance that was laid up for us in heaven, from the moment that we placed our trust in Christ.
 No wonder Paul calls each one of us to be steadfast, immovable, always abounding in the work of the Lord, knowing that our toil is not in vain in Him.